 Pearly White Granite is a 3cms granite with a polished finish.
 This stone has a cool blue-grey background with contrasting black and brown veining.
 Pearly White can be used for both interior and exterior applications.

 Black Fantasy Leather is a 2cm leathered granite with deep black and grey colors and faint yellow to brown markings.
 This beautiful stone is suitable for both indoor and outdoor uses.

-New Arrival!
-This pearlescent quartzite is white with a translucent quality.
+Taj Mahal Premium Quartzite is a pearlescent quartzite with a white translucent quality.
 The stone has little variation and movement allowing it to work well with both modern and traditional spaces.
 This is similar to Taj Mahal Quartzite, but with a better cut.
 Recommended for most surfaces.

 Like granite, quartzite is a natural stone, valued for its beautiful colors, visual textures and durability.
 It is especially suited for use as kitchen counters because of its extreme hardness and stain resistance.
 The new arrivals described below are available in 3cm thickness, assuring the highest level of strength and durability.
 Allied quartzite offers all the advantages of natural stone with the enhancement of top-drawer stone selection and preparation.
 Labeled “new arrivals,” these choices have passed centuries-long endurance tests created by weather, time and ecological chemistry.
 They are merely new to those viewing them for the first time.
 Choosing from the extended palette of quartzite colors and patterns creates a solid foundation for a major kitchen renovation project.
 Further down the line, these same counters can provide both stability and flexibility as new decorative fashions and new family needs reshape how your kitchen functions.